At a glance

 How academic standards set learning expectations

-Academic standards are what public school students are expected to learn in reading, math and other subjects.
-Standards are set by grade.
+Academic standards are what public school students are expected to learn in reading, math and other subjects. .
 They begin in kindergarten and continue through to requirements for high school graduation.

 For example, a first-grade standard might require students to learn to retell stories and understand their key messages.
 A fourth-grade standard might require students to learn how to multiply a fraction by a whole number.